 Correspondence and Advertising Standards

-With the core prohibitions established, let's look at the broader standards that apply to all advertising and correspondence: FINRA specifics, NASAA dishonest practices, and the USA's misleading filings provision.
+With the core prohibitions established, let's look at the broader standards that apply to all advertising and correspondence: the NASAA dishonest-practices rules and the USA's misleading-filings provision.

 NASAA Dishonest Practices - Deceptive Advertising